Hijack the Seas: Tsunami

 The waves curled back on themselves as if offended or as if Moses had arrived to part them.
 Only it wasn’t Moses who stumbled out of there a moment later.
 It was two bedraggled-looking women, both on two feet because this mermaid could transform.

-Unfortunately, I’d used it all up getting us out of there, and currently thought that passing out sounded like a good idea.
+Unfortunately, I’d used it up during our escape, and currently thought that passing out sounded like a good idea.
 But I didn’t, as it would destroy whatever tiny shreds of dignity I had left.
 Which, as usual lately, wasn’t much.

 My name is Cassie Palmer, and not so long ago, I was Pythia, the chief seer of the supernatural world.
-But then Faerie happened, and things have been going steadily downhill ever since.
-Now, I found myself a refugee washed up on time’s shore somewhere I didn’t recognize because who could recognize this?
+But then Faerie happened, and I found myself a refugee washed up on time’s shore somewhere I didn’t recognize.
+Because who could recognize this?

 It didn’t look like it.

-Nothing good, I thought, as Bodil, the oldest of us, abruptly sat down in the flood and just went blank.
 I sat beside her because it was either that or fall down, and I couldn’t get any wetter.
 Enid, the aforementioned mermaid, joined us.
-The men continued standing, maybe thinking it was more manly or because they were looking a little lost.
+The men continued standing, maybe thinking it was more manly or because they were looking a little lost, too.
+Fair enough.

-It wasn’t every day you experienced the death throes of an entire world.
+It wasn’t every day you experienced the death of an entire world.

 Or maybe, like me, they just had no idea where the heck we were.
 That was even more of a problem when the portal disappeared as abruptly as the water had.
 I guessed its energy had allowed it to persist another few seconds before the magic ran out, but it was gone now, and with it went most of our light.